 Spotting scopes for viewing the eagles on the ice in the distance.

-Milford Eagle Day is a full day of free events.
+Milford Eagle Day is 5 hours of free events.
 Activities often include the Nature Center being open (it is otherwise closed in winter), programs with live eagles and other live raptors, kid's activities & crafts, free admission to Milford State Park, free bus rides to eagle viewing and free hot chocolate.
 There is no food available in 2023.

 Although some eagles nest in the summer at Milford Lake, the large number of birds which are seen here in winter have come here from farther north, to find open water where the fish and waterfowl which provide most of their diet can be caught.

 If you wish to drive your own vehicle into Milford State Park, you will need a vehicle pass.
 Those can be purchased at the Milford State Park self pay kiosk